thewca/wca-regulations/wca-regulations_2012.md

 ## Article 2: Competitors

 - 2a) Any person may compete in a WCA competition, if he:
-    - 2a1) complies with WCA regulations;
+    - 2a1) complies with WCA Regulations;
     - 2a2) meets the competition requirements, which must be clearly announced before the competition;
     - 2a3) is not suspended by WCA Board.
 - 2b) Competitors below the age of 18 must obtain consent from their parent(s)/guardian(s) to register and compete.